-3. The instability that the system causes means that temporary and low-paid jobs are insecure
+4. The instability that the system causes means that temporary and low-paid jobs are insecure

-4. High house prices increase inequality
+5. High house prices increase inequality

-When house prices are pushed up by banks creating money, those on low incomes suffer most.
-People on low incomes often can’t get a mortgage big enough to buy a house, which means they don’t benefit from any rise in house prices.
+When house prices are pushed up by banks creating money, those on low incomes suffer the most.
+People on low incomes often can’t get a mortgage big enough to buy a house, so they don’t benefit from the rise in house prices.
 Meanwhile, those who can get access to mortgages can buy multiple houses for buy-to-let and benefit from artificial inflation in house prices.
 Younger people also lose out, as the cost of buying their first house swallows an ever larger amount of their income, while older and retired people who own houses benefit.
 This all increases inequality across different income groups and between the young and old.

 Our money system guarantees that inequality will get worse.
 The evidence compiled in this paper suggests that there are several factors contributing to the growth of inequality, but at the heart is the operation of the banking system.

 If we want to tackle inequality, we need to change the way that money is created.

 Join the Campaign!